telerik/maui-docs/controls/combobox/configuration.md

 ## DropDown Behavior

-ComboBox provides the following properties for managing the drop down:
+To manage the dropdown of the ComboBox, use the following properties:

 * `DropDownWidth`(`double`)&mdash;Defines the width of the dropdown of the control.
 * `DropDownHeight`(`double`)&mdash;Defines the height of the dropdown of the control.